 Less concerned with spreadsheets, more with owning something nobody else on their street has.

-From a pure yield perspective, most branded residences will sit below the classic “investor workhorse” communities (JVC, some zones of Dubai South, parts of Dubailand, etc.), which can often produce stronger gross percentages—but without the same cachet or lifestyle package.
-If maximzing yield is your first priority, a data-led guide like Most affordable areas to buy in Dubai (prices, psf, yields) is a better starting point than this article: 👉 https://totalityestates.com/blog/most-affordable-areas-to-buy-in-dubai
+From a pure yield perspective, most branded residences will sit below the classic “investor workhorse” communities (JVC, some zones of Dubai South, parts of Dubailand, etc.), which can often produce stronger gross percentages but without the same cachet or lifestyle package.
+If maximizing yield is your first priority, a data-led guide like Most affordable areas to buy in Dubai (prices, psf, yields) is a better starting point than this article.

 How to evaluate a branded residence before you commit